antzie/Movie-Trailer-Website/README.md

 ```
 $ cd path/Movie-Trailer-Website
 ```
-Then run entertainment_centre.py from within the repository: \
+Then run entertainment_centre.py from within the repository:
-On Windows:
 ```
-$ winpty python entertainment_centre.py
+$ python entertainment_centre.py
 ```
 ## License.
 See License MIT for details.